 How to Port a Chainsaw?
 5 Easy Steps

 Wear your gloves, glasses, and an apron.
-Then attach an air compressor to your chainsaw and follow the following steps;
+Then attach an air compressor to your battery-powered chainsaw and follow the following steps;

 Step 1: Muffler’s Top Removal and Exhaust Widening

-After attaching with an air compressor, place the airline into the muffler’s exhausted port.
+After attaching to an air compressor, place the airline into the muffler’s exhausted port.
 Now open the compressor’s regulator according to your requirement (usually, experts turn it up to 25 PSI).
 Consequently, the chainsaw will experience a burst of compressed air.
 Use an air-powered drill and pressurize the muffler.

 Tip: You can use Electric Dremel to avoid sudden forceful shooting of the exhaust valve.